yuanqing/johnson-trotter/README.md

 Note that:

 - Permutations are generated on-the-fly on every call to `next`.
 - Each permutation is a *new* array containing elements of the original array.
-The original array (ie. `arr` in our example) is unmodified.
+The original array (ie. `arr`, in our example) is unmodified.

 ## API